code-pankaj/Zentro/Readme.md

+# Zentro

-Zentro is a chat application
+It is a chat application built with nodejs, typescript, reactjs, prisma, neondb, react-router